 Dunlichity Church

 In the summer of 2018, a very special service was conducted by our interim moderator Rev Robert Brookes at Dunlichity Church to celebrate the 400th anniversary of the union of Daviot & Dunlichity churches.
 It was very well attended.
 We had a reading from the very old Gaelic bible read in Gaelic by Mr William Forbes.
 The bible dates back to 1892 and was presented by Major R. A. Fraser from Bunchrew.
 We also had a young piper playing and the ancient Dunlichity bell was rang.
 The bell dates back to 1702 and was made by Robert McConche.
-A talk on the history of the church was given by our previous minister Rev Reg.
-Campbell who has written a short book about our churches.
-The weather was beautiful and after a very moving service we were able to share a picnic as well as the beautiful cake pictured below.

 There was also a special 400th celebration service held at Daviot church.
 Unfortunately, a few months after celebrating the 400th anniversary of the union between Daviot & Dunlichity churches the Presbytery instructed the closure of Dunlichity Church.